 Additional Signs of a Suspected Benzodiazepine Addict

-Family members and friends who are concerned about their loved ones being addicted to this prescription drug need to recognize other signs or symptoms that could indicate they are abusing this medication.
+Family members and friends who are concerned about their loved ones having a benzodiazepine addiction need to recognize other signs or symptoms that could indicate they are abusing this medication.
 They may involve:

 - The individual develops a tolerance to prescription medications, therefore, requiring them to take larger doses than normally prescribed.